DaveThePianoDude/mapbox-spritesheet-bounding-boxes/README.md

 2. The vtms-master-spritesheet dimensions were enlarged to 3100 by 600 pixels.
 3. The NOME spritesheet was copied into the lower-left corner of the sheet.

+December 19, 2020

+WARNING:  Code is JANKY!
+Read this document first!!!

+This code was written for a very narrow use case, with particular (or peculiar?) spacing required between sprites in the sprite map in order for it to work.
+It can be improved.

 February 18, 2020